[Update] Study: yield curve continues to flatten. A bullish sign for the stock market

 Here’s the data to prove it.

-Here’s what happens next to the S&P 500 when yield curve reaches 0.35% for the first time in each economic expansion cycle.
+Here’s what happens next to the S&P 500 when 10 year – 2 year yield curve reaches 0.3% for the first time in each economic expansion cycle.

 As you can see, the yield curve is still sending a medium-long term bullish sign for the stock market.
 It says that:

-There is only 1 bearish case: 1973.
+There is only 1 long term bearish case: 1973.
 That bear market case was caused by OPEC’s oil embargo, which completely froze the U.S. economy and led to a sharp recession.
 A repeat of that historical scenario is unlikely today.
 The U.S. is increasingly energy independent, which means that the U.S. economy and stock market isn’t particularly beholden to foreign interests.